adap/flower/doc/source/example-walkthrough-pytorch-mnist.rst

         device=device,
         )

-The :code:`PytorchMNISTClient` object if finally passed to :code:`fl.client.start_client` along with the server's address as the training process begins.
+The :code:`PytorchMNISTClient` object when finally passed to :code:`fl.client.start_client` along with the server's address as the training process begins.

 A Closer Look